rumeeahmed/WeezAPI/readme.md

 Once taken to a players stats a line chart from the Charts.js library will be rendered for the following stats over time:

-- Score
+- `Score`: the score accumulated for the session.
-- Kills
+- `Kills`: number of kills accumulated for the session.
-- Deaths
+- `Deaths`: number of deaths accumulated for the session.
-- Assists
+- `Assists`: number of assists accumulated for the session.
-- K/D
+- `K/D`: the kill death ratio for the session.
-- Damage
+- `Damage`: the amount of damage dealt to other players for the session.
-- Damage Taken
+- `Damage Taken`: the amount of damage taken from other players for the session.
-- Headshots
+- `Headshots`: the number of headshots accumulated for the session.
-- Revives
+- `Revives`: the number of revives accumulated for the session.
-- Teams Wiped
+- `Teams Wiped`: the number of teams wiped accumulated for the session.

 ---